 5. Comparison Shop.

 Some insurance companies, like Direct Auto, aim to make monthly car insurance payments more affordable.
+For example, you could save a lot of money when you buy Direct.
 It could be worth getting a quote and comparing it to your current rate to see how much you could save.
 And even if you’ve been driving without coverage, you may still be able to protect yourself with an affordable policy.
 Comparison shop to see if you could get cheap car insurance!

 6. Be a good student.

 When you’re new to the road, finding affordable car insurance for teens, college students, or other younger drivers can be difficult as you’re building your driving experience.
 Fortunately, those straight A’s won’t only get you ahead in life, they could also get you a discount on your auto coverage!
 While this discount isn’t always available in all states, it’s worth looking into to save some money for other things that matter, like books, pizza, and a monthly TV subscription!

 If you can afford it, paying for a six- or twelve- month policy in full instead of making month-to-month payments could save you money.
 Insurance companies typically charge a monthly installment fee; therefore, paying for the policy up front could help you avoid this additional cost.
 However, if you’re unable to pay in full, you may be able to lower your monthly installments by setting up an automatic scheduled payment.
 And with Direct, you can even customize your payments so that however you choose to pay is more convenient for you.